MystenLabs/walrus-docs/docs/usage/client-cli.md

 walrus store <some file>
 ```

-The store command takes an CLI argument `--epochs <EPOCHS>` (or `-e`) indicating the number of
+The store command takes a CLI argument `--epochs <EPOCHS>` (or `-e`) indicating the number of
 epochs the blob should be stored for.
 This defaults to 1 epoch, namely the current one.
 If the blob
 is already stored on Walrus for a sufficient number of epochs the command does not store it again.

 However, this behavior can be overwritten with the `--force` (or `-f`) CLI option, which stores
 the blob again and creates a fresh blob object on Sui belonging to the wallet address.
-Note that
-when a blob already exists and is re-uploaded there is hardly any networking cost, since slivers
-on storage nodes are re-used.

 The status of a blob by blob ID can be queried using the command: